Local SEO and GEO for Small Business

 - "Do I need an appointment or do you accept walk-ins?"

-Mark up your FAQ with FAQPage schema — this explicitly tells AI engines "this page answers these questions."
+Mark up your FAQ with FAQPage schema.
+This explicitly tells AI engines "this page answers these questions."
 See our schema markup guide for the code.

 Step 4: Allow AI Crawlers

-Many small business websites block AI crawlers without realizing it — especially those built on Squarespace or Wix.
+Many small business websites block AI crawlers without realizing it, especially those built on Squarespace or Wix.
 Check your robots.txt and make sure these crawlers are allowed:

-For more details, read our complete robots.txt guide for AI crawlers.
+Allow: /For more details, read our complete robots.txt guide for AI crawlers.

 Step 5: Write Clear, Specific Service Pages